Cool Coffee Spots

-Shall we hunker down with coffee while we wait for Spring to appear?
+Shall we hunker down with something frothy while we wait for Spring to appear?
 Here's Plymouth's best indie's.

 The one benefit to this big old freeze we’ve been having?
 I’ve been able to justify factoring in a warming coffee stop, literally every ten minutes when I’m out – what?!
 It’s hard work pounding the streets in sub-zero temps.
 I think it’s time I shared with you a few of my favourites and I’m starting with Plymouth.
 The good news?
 This city’s coffee scene is on the up and up, people!